rafalp/misago_docker/README.md

 - Have a server with Docker lying around
 - Know enough of Linux to ssh to VPS, move around, modify files, run programs and follow instructions from guides

+It provides Misago forum running on Python 3.6 behind Nginx reverse proxy with Https enabled via Let's Encrypt, PostgreSQL 10 database and Redis for caching.

+To make running your site easier, special bash script named `appctl` is provided that implements shortcuts for useful actions, and exposes wizards for changing configuration without need for editing files.

 **Note for DevOps pros:** this repo assumes that users will `git clone` it on to their servers, run `./appctl setup` to do basic configuration, and run all services they need in Docker Compose, with all data stored on instance using Docker volumes.
 This approach is incompatibile with setups where everything runs in dedicated instance or service (like Amazon's S3 or RDS), but the aim of this repo is to make Misago viable option to hobbyists and small/medium communities, not enterprise deployments that will expect running at massive scale serving bazillions of active users at single time.